-Family Educational Group for Substance Abuse Disorder in Richmond, VA
+Family Educational Group for Substance Abuse Disorder National

-This is a group focused on educating families on substance abuse disorder (addiction).
-You will find resources, what to do next and how to use the opioid trainers.
+This is a virtual group focused on educating families on substance abuse disorder (addiction).
+You will find resources, what to do next, and how to use the opioid trainers.
 These are structured with speakers and topics each week.
-For anyone with a loved one with an addiction, this is a fantastic group started by area expert, Tom Bannard.
-More information or to get on the reminder list: email@example.com.
-Meeting times, info and location.
-Email Denise Carl to get on their mailing list. dcarl2 (at) vcu.edu
+For anyone with a loved one with an addiction, this is a fantastic group started by area expert, Tom Bannard and hosted by Scott and Theresa McBean.

 National College Resources